-The fundamental investment objective of the Empire Life Emblem Moderate Growth Portfolio GIF is to provide long-term capital growth and earn income by investing primarily in a broadly diversified mix of Canadian equity and fixed income securities.
+The fundamental investment objective of the Empire Life Emblem Moderate Growth Portfolio GIF is to aim to provide long-term capital growth and earn income by investing primarily in a broadly diversified mix of Canadian equity and fixed income securities.

-In order to achieve its objective, the fund may invest directly in securities or indirectly through the use of secondary funds.
+In order to achieve its objective, the fund may invest directly in securities or indirectly through the use of secondary fund(s).
 Currently, the target asset mix of the fund is 65% in equity securities and 35% in fixed income securities.
 The fund will be monitored and re-balanced from time to time at the discretion of the portfolio manager, consistent with the fund's investment objective and target asset mix.
 The fund may use derivative instruments.
 The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.
 At this time the fund invests its assets primarily in the Empire Life Emblem Moderate Growth Portfolio mutual fund.

-Business risk, credit risk, emerging countries risk, ETF risk, foreign currency risk, fund in fund risk, general derivatives risk, interest rate movement risk, large investor risk, market risk, repurchase and reverse repurchase transactions and securities lending risk, sovereign risk, special equities risk, trust investment risk, asset-backed and mortgage-backed securities risk, bank loans and loan participations risk, cash deposit risk, convertible securities risk, floating rate note risk, liquidity risk, series risk and yield fluctuations risk.
+Interest rate movement risk, business risk, credit risk, market risk, sovereign risk, foreign currency risk, general derivatives risk, special equities risk, trust investment risk, fund in fund risk, large investor risk, ETF risk, asset-backed and mortgage-backed securities risk, bank loans and loan participations risk, cash deposit risk, convertible securities risk, floating rate note risk, emerging countries risk, liquidity risk, repurchase and reverse repurchase transactions and securities lending risk, series risk, and yield fluctuations risk.
 As the fund currently invests in a secondary fund, it is exposed to risks mainly through its investment in the secondary fund.